Overview

 The loop

-- Your agent finishes a turn → Siltpoke runs in the background → a critique lands in the inbox.
+- Your agent finishes a turn → Siltpoke runs in the background → a code review lands in the inbox.

 - Run

-/siltpoke-inboxwhenever you want to check what's waiting. - For each pending critique, decide:
+/siltpoke-inboxwhenever you want to check what's waiting. - For each pending code review, decide:

 - Useful →